About the Commencement Ceremony

 During the Middle Ages, the wood mace clad in metal was an effective weapon in battle.
 As newer and more powerful arms were developed, its military significance diminished and it was transformed into a symbol of authority.

 The earliest ceremonial maces were borne by bodyguards of the 12th Century English and French kings.
 By the end of the 16th Century, they were used widely by officials of English cities and towns.
 Today, the use of the ceremonial mace is found in the British Houses of Parliament and is carried before ecclesiastical dignitaries and in university ceremonies.

 Cameron's mace was designed and created in 1981 by Benson Warren, a member of the Art Department faculty.
 It is cast in bronze and displays in bas relief the three peaks of the Wichita Mountains from the university's official seal.
 The Faculty Senate Chair has carried it in the academic procession at each university function since its adoption.

 Recognition of Honor Graduates

 Graduating baccalaureate and associate degree candidates with superior academic records are accorded special recognition by the university.
-A student who has achieved a cumulative grade point average of 4.0 graduates "summa cum laude," one whose cumulative grade point average is less than 4.00 but is in the top five percent of the graduating class and has a grade pint average of 3.8 or above graduates, "magna cum laude," and one whose cumulative grade point average is in the next ten percent of the graduating class and has a grade point average of 3.6 or above graduates "cum laude."
+A student who has achieved a cumulative grade point average of 4.00 graduates "summa cum laude," one whose cumulative grade point average is less than 4.00 but is 3.80 or above graduates "magna cum laude," and one whose cumulative grade point average is between 3.60 and 3.80 graduates "cum laude."
 Degree candidates with such honors are identified in the list of candidates with asterisks as follows: